 Industry research shows that 90% of what employees learn in training sessions is either forgotten or not put into practical use after 30 days if follow up coaching and reinforcement is not done.
-In October 2013, the training team at a multinational company asked the Negotiation Lab to find solutions to two key challenges they were confronted with:
+In October 2013, the training team at Baker Hughes, the international oil & gas service company, asked the Negotiation Lab to find solutions to two key challenges they were confronted with:

 To meet these two challenges, The Negotiation Lab teamed up with iGBL Ltd. (Interactive Game Based Learning) based at the Launchpad of the Saïd Business School at Oxford University, and later with iDecisionGames, a New York-based company that grew out of the incubator program at MIT/Harvard, to design & develop a new negotiation assessment system using an on-line platform based on the Thomas-Kilmann Conflict Mode Instrument (TKI), that measures how effectively a negotiator uses the five core tendencies (compete, collaborate, compromise, accommodate and avoid) as well as measuring their ability to be assertive and empathetic.
 The platform is also able to capture the pre-negotiation strategy of the participant, which is how they perceived the possible outcome before they got to the negotiation table, as well as their post-negotiation evaluation of both their own performance and that of their opponent in rating the effectiveness of each party’s use of the TKI tendencies towards dealing with conflict.

 In addition to the quantifiable data the system collects, the on-line simulations are conducted in video-chat mode and they can either be observed in real time by the trainer, or at a later date, as they are permanently stored on the system.
-The video of the negotiation is done by split screen, so that both sides can be observed simultaneously.
-These videos can also be played back to the participants as part of the debrief, so they can see first hand how they conducted themselves for a qualitative assessment.
-Parts of negotiations can also be edited into a master tape for a future teaching resource in a Master Class.
-(In the case of low bandwidth, the audio of the negotiation will be captured, which is like listening on a phone conversation).
+The video of the negotiation is done by split screen, so that the two negotiators can see each other and the trainer who can observe them in real time.
+After the simulation is completed, all three participate in a 30-minute debrieifing for a quality assessment where they are given personal coaching tips to improve their effectiveness.
+These videos can also be played back by the participants at a later date for them to study at their convenience and to compare with their other performances.
+Finally, in order to build a cache of institutional memory, the Negotiation Lab can edit parts of the group's best and worst performances into a master tape for a future teaching resource in a Master Class.

 The following are the criteria used in the assessments: